nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 Adding doctor command, also calls select doctor to display the recently added information in the Enlarged Contact Card.
-If no patients appear in the patients list, it is because none have been assigned to the doctor.
+**If no patients appear in the patients list**, it is because none have been assigned to the doctor.

 For more information see: [Selecting doctors or patients through commands](#selecting-doctors-or-patients-through-commands--)
 </div>